-Feature Description RP SP Well Known Start with Reputation rating 1 associated with your Culture 50 5 Contact Start with Rapport rating 2 with a single approved NPC from your culture.
-50 5 Established Start with Rank 1 in an approved faction of your choice from your chosen culture.
-50 5 Very Well Known Start with Reputation rating 2 in your chosen culture.
-100 10 Important Contact Start with Rapport rating 3 with a single approved NPC from your culture.
-100 10 Well Established Start with Rank 2 in an approved faction of your choice from your chosen culture.
-100 10
+Feature Description RP SP Well Known Start with Reputation rating 1 associated with your Culture 50 15 Contact Start with Rapport rating 2 with a single approved NPC from your culture.
+50 15 Established Start with Rank 1 in an approved faction of your choice from your chosen culture.
+50 15 Foreign Contact Start with Rapport rating 2 with a single approved NPC from a culture other than your own culture.
+100 30 Very Well Known Start with Reputation Rating 2 in your chosen culture.
+100 30 Important Contact Start with Rapport rating 3 with a single approved NPC from your culture.
+100 30 Well Established Start with Rank 2 in an approved faction of your choice from your chosen culture.
+100 30 Important Foreign Contact Start with Rapport rating 3 with a single approved NPC from a culture other than your own culture.
+200 60

-^{}May buy up to four different contacts total between Contact and Important Contact
+^{}May buy up to four different contacts total between all Contacts.

-^{}May buy up to three times in different factions total between established and Well Established
+^{}May buy up to three times in different factions total between Established and Well Established